leeberg/BlueStepper/README.md

     * Translation of Note to MIDI note number
     * Easy setup / and helpers for Synthesizers, Drum Machines
 * "Pretty Good" timekeeping... for PowerShell anyways 😊
 * Debug Output!

 # Todo
-* Better Performance - Especially for Stop-Notes
 * Midi CLock - Even if it's not perfect a slight drifting clock control to control multiple devices could still be useful!
 * Arpeggiator
+* CHORDS!
+  * "Easy Chord" - should just be able to tell a step to play a certain chord..

 # Demos
 Here are some classics with some parts that have been sequenced from scratch using BlueStepper and played on real synthesizers